taphill/old-blog/src/posts/ruby-values.md

 ---
 title: Humble Ruby Values
-layout: base.html
+layout: layouts/post.html
+displayOrder: 1
+permalink: "blog/{{ title | slugify }}/index.html"
 ---

+# Humble Ruby Values

 Each value belongs to a class.
-Some values like numbers, booleans, and nil are immutable, but all other values like strings, arrays, and hashes *are* mutable.
+Some values like numbers, booleans, and nil are immutable, but all other values like strings, arrays, and hashes _are_ mutable.
 Just like in JavaScript, we point to these values using wires known as variables.